bugbakery/audapolis/server/README.md

 # Server

 This directory contains the server part of audapolis.
-The server provides functionality that was either to annoying to implement in javascript or deemed too costly to perform only in the app.
+The server provides functionality that was either too annoying to implement in javascript or deemed too costly to perform only in the app.

 Currently the main functionality it will provide is transcription:
 With `vosk`, a great python-library for transcribing audio exists.